osteele/blog.osteele.com/_posts/2004-07-25-a-fresh-canvas.md

 ## Foreign Tags

-The "foreign" tags that LZX currently supports are limited to three
+The "foreign" tags that LZX currently supports are limited to three:

 * [XHTML](http://www.w3.org/TR/xhtml1/) tags within a `dataset` tag or a tag that extends or contains it.
 For example, `**click** me`.

 * The `include` tag from [XInclude](http://www.w3.org/TR/xinclude/): `include`